 David has deep experience with the regulation of NRSROs and has represented multiple credit rating agencies in SEC investigations.
 For example, he represented two NRSROs in the SEC’s first off-channel communications enforcement actions against credit rating agencies.
 He has defended numerous SEC investigations of NRSROs, including one litigated enforcement action.
 He is regularly called on to advise credit rating agencies on regulatory and compliance issues and to conduct internal reviews for NRSROs.
 He has also served as regulatory counsel on transactions involving credit rating agencies.
 David chairs the Credit Rating Agencies Subcommittee of the ABA’s Federal Regulation of Securities Committee.

-David has extensive experience with the SEC’s regulation of registered investment advisers and NRSROs.
-He routinely advises investment advisers and credit rating agencies on compliance matters involving conflicts of interest, expense allocations, valuation, registration issues, and other regulatory topics.
-He regularly defends SEC enforcement investigations of investment advisers and NRSROs.
+David routinely advises registered investment advisers on compliance matters involving conflicts of interest, cross-trading and principal trades, expense allocations, valuation, registration issues, and other regulatory topics.
+He has defended numerous investment advisers in SEC investigations and assisted advisers with SEC examinations.
 He has also advised clients on the application of the risk retention rules applicable to securitization transactions.

-David also advises clients on all aspects of compliance with the FCPA, including the development and implementation of FCPA and anti-corruption compliance programs and procedures.
+David advises clients on all aspects of compliance with the FCPA, including the development and implementation of FCPA and anti-corruption compliance programs and procedures.
 David has led comprehensive reviews of companies’ FCPA compliance programs and advised clients on FCPA issues related to mergers and acquisitions.
 He has defended companies in FCPA investigations and conducted FCPA internal investigations.

 - In the Matter of Morningstar Credit Ratings, LLC (2020) — represented an NRSRO in a first-of-its-kind investigation involving sales and marketing practices.